 Maturing out of addiction is the name we can give to the process by which the addict stops taking drugs, as the problems for which he originally began taking drugs become less salient and less urgent. . . .
 It is as if, metaphorically speaking, the addicts' inner fires have become banked by their thirties.
 They may feel that less is expected of them in the way of sex, aggressiveness, a vocation, helping their parents, or starting a family. . . .

 The difference between those who mature out of addiction and those who do not may also mirror the difference between addicts who struggle to abandon addiction and may develop some insight, and those who decide that they are "hooked," make no effort to abandon addiction, and give in to what they regard as inevitable.

 You know, the ones who have become convinced that they have a disease.

-All of this will be made clear in my forthcoming book, Recover!: Stop Thinking Like an Addict and Reclaim Your Life with the PERFECT Program.
+All of this is made clear in my new book, with Ilse Thompson, Recover!
+Stop Thinking Like an Addict and Reclaim Your Life with The PERFECT Program.

 (Oh, Mark—Winick found that the median age for heroin addicts maturing out was 30, lower than that for alcoholics and smokers in NESARC.)